Weeping statue: List of weeping statues

+In the Book of Daniel Chapter 14 verses 1–21 the story finds Daniel setting up a trap to catch priests who were sneaking into temples to eat the offerings left at the feet of the idol Bel, which was worshipped for its seeming ability to consume food and drink.
 Plutarch, in chapter 38 of his Life of Coriolanus, discusses the phenomenon of weeping and bleeding statues, with special reference to the case of a statue of Fortuna addressing a crowd in Rome.

 According to Joe Nickell, "animated ones", or inanimate objects that are claimed to do things such as walking, changing facial expressions, or shedding tears, are most commonly statues in the Roman Catholic tradition.
-In the Book of Daniel Chapter 14 verses 1–21 the story finds Daniel setting up a trap to catch priests who were sneaking into temples to eat the offerings left at the feet of the idol Bel, which was worshipped for its seeming ability to consume food and drink.

-A very small number of weeping statues have been recognized by the Roman Catholic Church, e.g. in Syracuse the shedding of tears from a Virgin Mary statue in the house of a married couple (29 August 1953) was recognized by the Catholic bishops of Sicily on 13 December 1953.
-Chemist Luigi Garlaschelli of the University of Pavia, who has not examined the statue, which is behind glass, theorizes that the tears are due to capillary attraction with moisture seeping through a fault in the glaze of the plaster statue.
+A very small number of weeping statues have been recognized by the Catholic Church.
+In Syracuse, the shedding of tears from a Virgin Mary statue in the house of a married couple (29 August 1953) was recognized by the Archbishop of Siracusa on 13 December 1953.
+Chemist Luigi Garlaschelli of the University of Pavia, who has not examined the statue kept behind glass, theorizes the tears are due to capillary attraction with moisture seeping through a fault in the glaze of the plaster statue.

-The following is a list of the more publicized claims.
+The following is a list of more publicized claims.
 The veracity of these claims is difficult to establish and many have been declared hoaxes by Church officials.